Helix128/BlobShadowBaker/README.md

  -Orthographic Scale

  Scale of the camera used for rendering the shadow.
- Increase it if the shadow appears black or decrease it if it appears too small or white.
+ Increase it if the shadow does not fit the image.

- -Shadow Blur
+ -Blur Intensity/Iterations

- Gaussian blur effect for the shadow Texture
+ Gaussian blur effect for the shadow texture.
+Increase the iteration count if your texture has banding.

  -Bake Children

- Enable/disable children appearing in the shadow.
+ Enable/disable children gameobjects appearing in the shadow.

  # Output
- The shadow output will be generated at Assets/Shadows/(ObjectName)(ObjectID).png
+ The shadow output will be generated at BlobShadowBaker/Output/(ObjectName+ObjectID).png

  # Extra
- This asset also includes a shadow projector shader and a projector falloff texture.
+ This asset also includes a shadow decal shader [https://github.com/ronja-tutorials/ShaderTutorials/blob/master/Assets/054_Unlit_Decals/UnlitDynamicDecal.shader](by Ronja) for the Built-in RP.

- # Known Issues

- "An infinite import loop has been detected.
-The following Assets were imported multiple times, but no changes to them have been detected.
-Please check if any custom code is trying to import them" and "Could not create asset from Assets/Shadows/(your object).png: File could not be read"

- This issue only happens the first time you try to bake a shadow.
-If there is no shadow texture at the Shadows folder,try again and it will bake correctly.

- # Future features (work in progress)

- -Custom shadow direction

- # About

- Created by Helix a.k.a Diegoatari8 with Unity 2019